-With new Rules of Procedure being proposed for adoption at CoP11, the Bureau will have a new task assigned to arbitrate conflicts that occur during the business outside meeting rooms.
-It will receive complaints from participants who consider themselves to have been abused by others (Rule 29).
-The Bureau will have the power to withdraw the admission of an observer organization or place a formal complaint to a Party if the case is of the utmost gravity.
+The Bureau also has a task assigned to arbitrate conflicts that occur during the business outside meeting rooms.
+It will receive complaints from participants who consider themselves to have been subject to abuse by others (Rule 29).
+If a case is of the utmost gravity, the Bureau may recommend to the Conference withdrawal of the right of admission of an organization or the making of a formal complaint to a Party.